fossasia/susi_server/docs/susi_skill_development_tutorial.md

 roses are red
 susi is a hack
 ```
-This defines one simple rule: to answer on "roses are red" the phrase "susi is a hack".
+This defines one simple Skill: to answer on "roses are red" the phrase "susi is a hack".
 The other lines mean:
 * all lines starting with `#` are comment lines and are ignored.
-* all other text lines define dialog rules.
-Rules are separate with empty lines.
+* all other text lines define Sikks.
+Skills are separate with empty lines.
 Comment and section declaration modifiers count also like empty lines as separator.

-Now you can test the new rule:
+Now you can test the new Skill:
 * send the following query to Susi: "roses are red"
 * Susi will answer with "susi is a hack".
 The Skill file is just a text file where two lines which are not separated with an empty line represent a conversation pattern.